Trope guide

 Red Winter

-Mythology-rich quest fantasy with a measured romantic arc.
+A mythology-rich quest with emotional yearning, restraint, and a measured romantic arc.

-Adult fantasy romance with tenderness, restraint, humor, and healing-driven romantic arcs.
+Adult fantasy romance with tenderness, humor, healing, and mature emotional pacing.

 Slow-burn decision table